 Hi everyone!
 Today I am excited to bring you another author interview with Bryant Loney here on the blog!
-I was fortunate enough to be sent an eARC of Loney’s latest book In the College At Night in exchange for an honest review, which can be found here.
-You can buy Loney’s book at his website www.byrantloney.com or on Amazon today, and be sure to support him on Instagram, Twitter, and Goodreads!
+I was fortunate enough to be sent an eARC of Loney’s latest book In the College At Night in exchange for an honest review.
+You can buy Loney’s book on his website or on Amazon today, and be sure to support him on Instagram, Twitter, and Goodreads!

-Was writing a poetry book something you had always
+Cierra: was writing a poetry book something you had always planned/wanted to do?

 Bryant: Not exactly.
 I wrote my poems between novels in college as a way of expressing some of the drastic changes I was going through—living away from home, venturing through the dating scene, having so much free time and not knowing how to productively manage it.
 The novels deal with specific characters in particular circumstances, sure, but the poems, they’re all me.
 That was different, and I didn’t want to necessarily share that level of intimacy outside the occasional social media post.
 But in 2017, random Internet people seemed to be connecting with my words on a deeper level than I was anticipating, and in the fall of last year, I noticed a pattern among my poems.
 College is a confusing time, and my poetry centers around this disorientation.
 Perhaps, I thought, in gathering these poems into a collection, I could highlight my journey and emotional maturity as a person going through the adjustments demanded by campus life.
 Then maybe, ten or twenty years from now, I can look back and witness how I changed for the better.

 C: Did your writing process differ between the production of this poetry book and your works of fiction?
 If so, how?